 The logistics, travel expenses, lodging arrangements, and meals vary from visit to visit, but should be determined by the chair and the school’s accreditation coordinator.

-As part of the continuous improvement process, a two-year interim report is required and demographic updates are submitted each year with membership dues renewal.
+As part of the continuous improvement process, a two-year report is required and demographic updates are submitted each year with membership dues renewal.
 Additionally, all substantive changes should be reported in a timely manner.